trapexit/mergerfs/mkdocs/docs/project_comparisons.md

 * [https://en.wikipedia.org/wiki/ZFS](https://en.wikipedia.org/wiki/ZFS)

+ZFS is an advanced filesystem with many features including RAID5/6 like redundency.

 mergerfs is very different from ZFS. mergerfs is intended to provide flexible pooling of arbitrary filesystems (local or remote), of arbitrary sizes, and arbitrary filesystems.
 Particularly in `write